benaadams/ERCs/ERCS/erc-XXXX.md

 Implementations that support [ERC-6492](./eip-6492) SHOULD ensure the wrapper invokes the factory's `deployAccount` with the intended `initialOwner`.

-Implementations that support [EIP-7702](./eip-7702)-aware or [EIP-8202](./eip-8202)-aware owners SHOULD document that those owner-account models affect only how the owner originates transactions.
-The custody wallet under this ERC remains the separate contract account.
+Implementations that support [EIP-7702](./eip-7702)-aware or [EIP-8202](./eip-8202)-aware owners SHOULD document that those owner-account models affect the root controller's execution environment, while the custody wallet under this ERC remains the separate contract account.
+In particular, [EIP-7702](./eip-7702)-delegated EOAs SHOULD be described to users as programmable owner accounts, not as ordinary EOAs with unchanged trust assumptions.

 Implementations that additionally support [ERC-4337](./eip-4337) SHOULD bind `UserOperation` authorization to the current control version so that NFT transfers invalidate pending operations.
 When [ERC-4337](./eip-4337) account setup requires initialization, the deployer MAY atomically deploy with itself as `initialOwner`, perform setup via `execute` or `executeBatch`, and transfer the controlling NFT to the intended recipient, all within a single transaction.

-## Open Questions

-- Should [ERC-6492](./eip-6492) support be recommended normative behavior?
-- Should a companion ERC define a standard social-recovery interface that preserves the NFT-ownership invariant?
-- Should validator capability discovery be standardized?
-- Should a future companion ERC define session validators and spending-limit validators for this account type?
-- Should [EIP-8202](./eip-8202) draft eventually become an explicit optional dependency once stabilized?
-- Should a companion view or indexing standard describe parent / child discovery for wallet folder UIs and nested-account explorers?

 [^1]: Carlos Perez, "Frame Transactions Through a Statelessness Lens," *Ethereum Research* (Execution Layer Research), March 29, 2026.